-Mathematics, Physics, and Chemistry sequences are essential components of the curriculum, as well as the courses offered exclusively for pre-engineers (PHYS 208 Design and Drafting, PHYS 383 Fundamentals of Electrical Circuits, and PHYS 387 Statics).
-PHYS 195-196, CHEM 120, and MATH 198 should be taken as part of the liberal arts and sciences core.
+The following is a suggested curriculum for students interested in different areas within engineering.
+The Mathematics, Physics, and Chemistry sequences are essential components of the curriculum, as well as the courses offered exclusively for pre-engineers (PHYS 208 Design and Drafting, PHYS 383 Fundamentals of Electrical Circuits, and PHYS 387 Statics).
+PHYS 195-196, CHEM 120, and MATH 198 should be taken as part of the Liberal Studies Program.
 Specific courses may vary among fields of engineering (Aerospace Engineering, Civil Engineering, Electrical Engineering, Mechanical Engineering, Nuclear Engineering, Engineering Management, etc.).
 For example, STAT 290 (Statistics) is required for Ceramic Engineering, while CHEM 222 (Introduction to Quantitative Analysis) is required for Chemical and Metallurgical Engineering.
 Coursework may vary among engineering schools, so students should seek advice from a physics faculty member before registration.